Henribou/henribou/README.md

 I used to be a nuclear engineer : 3 years ago, I decided to reconvert myself and became a Front-End Developer at Ignition Program.
 After 1 year, I learned Python, Django and DRF and became a Full Stack Developer.

-Now, after 3 amazing years at Ignition Program, I left to launch le-parapheur.fr, a tool to help collectivity to deal with their mails and their relation with citizens.
+Now, after 3 amazing years at Ignition Program, I left to launch http://www.le-parapheur.fr/, a tool to help collectivity to deal with their mails and their relation with citizens.

 - 🔭 I’m currently working on Le Parapheur.
 - 🌱 I’m currently learning FastAPI https://fastapi.tiangolo.com/